jwkvam/bowtie-talk/slides.md

 --

-- Compared to some other dashboards Bowtie isn't quite as snappy.
+- Compared to some other tools, Bowtie is not as snappy.

 --